Why Have I Got Blood Vessels Growing In My Eye?

-Although a lack of oxygen is the primary cause of CNV and their other causes and according to the Columbia University Department of Ophthalmology these can include infection, trauma, chemical burn, immunologic diseases, degeneration or intraocular events such as uveitis, glaucoma and phthisis bulbi.
+Although a lack of oxygen is the primary cause of CNV according to the Columbia University Department of Ophthalmology these can include infection, trauma, chemical burn, immunologic diseases, degeneration or intraocular events such as uveitis, glaucoma and phthisis bulbi.

 What Are The Signs Of Corneal Neovascularisation?

 A major problem with Corneal neovascularisation is that it usually presents no obvious warning signs.

 The most obvious sign of Corneal neovascularisation is red blood vessels on the whites of your eye these can sometime be visible in the iris too, you may also experience some or all of the symptoms below